yonigibbs/elm-i18next-gen/README.md

 ## Usage
-The tool can be directly using `npx` or by adding a new entry to the `scripts` section of `package.json` then using `npm run`.
+The tool can be run directly using `npx` or by adding a new entry to the `scripts` section of `package.json` then using `npm run`.

 To run with `npx` execute this at the root of your project: